trustgrid/docs/content/en/docs/nodes/appliances/vrfs/index.md

 ### Masquerade Example

-Using the example below if a source packet is initiated from within 10.10.10.0/24 destined for anything in 192.168.10.0/24 the source would be translated to the interface address the packet is eGREssing on.
-If it was a single interface Trustgrid node it would be sourced as the wan facing interface address.
+Using the example below, if a source packet is initiated from within 10.10.10.0/24 destined for anything in 192.168.10.0/24, the source would be translated to the interface address from which the packet is egressing.
+If it were a single interface Trustgrid node it would be sourced as the wan facing interface address.

 ![img](masquerade1.png)